kexiZeroing/kexiZeroing.github.io/src/blog/rendering-performance.md

 Google Chrome’s `web-vitals.js` library has an [experimental soft-nav branch](https://github.com/GoogleChrome/web-vitals/tree/soft-navs#report-metrics-for-soft-navigations-experimental) that already includes working code that you can use to report Web Vitals for soft navigations.

 ### Optimize your server
+For at least half of the origins with poor LCP, the TTFB of 2,270 milliseconds alone nearly guarantees that the LCP can't be faster than the 2.5 second "good" threshold.
+Additionally, the median site with poor LCP spends nearly four times longer waiting to start downloading the main LCP image than it does actually downloading it, highlighting that slow server response and delayed resource fetching are major factors in poor LCP performance.

 Instead of just immediately serving a static page on a browser request, many server-side web frameworks need to create the web page dynamically.
 This could be due to pending results from a database query or because components need to be generated into markup by a UI framework.
 Many web frameworks that run on the server have performance guidance that you can use to speed up this process.

 > The Server Timing API lets you pass request-specific timing data from your server to the browser using response headers.
+Chrome display Server-Timing entries in the Performance tab (in the waterfall timeline), helping identify slow server components.
+>
-For example, you can indicate how long it took to look up data in a database for a particular request, which can be useful in debugging performance issues caused by slowness on the server.
+> For example, you can indicate how long it took to look up data in a database for a particular request, which can be useful in debugging performance issues caused by slowness on the server.
 The Server-Timing header can contain one or more metrics, separated by commas (`Server-Timing: db;dur=53, app;dur=47.2`).
 Each metric has a name, an optional duration, and an optional description.
 These components are separated by semi-colons.

 If the content on your web page is being hosted on a single server, your website will load slower for users that are geographically farther away because their browser requests literally have to travel around the world.
 Consider [using a CDN](https://web.dev/content-delivery-networks) to ensure that your users never have to wait for network requests to faraway servers.